2019 European Parliament election in Latvia

-The 2019 European Parliament election in Latvia is the election of the delegation from Latvia to the European Parliament in 2019.
+An election of the delegation from Latvia to the European Parliament was held on 25 May 2019.
 The previous elections were held in 2014.

 The election uses the Sainte-Laguë method, which is weighted against the larger parties.
 That explains why, according to the results of one opinion poll, parties with 6% of the vote would be allocated one seat each, while a party with 17% of the vote would also be allocated only one seat.